M29992/basic-portfolio-template/README.md

         }
     }
 ```
 Each job has a padding of 2em from the previous job or section title.
-When viewing from a Desktop or display greater then 600 pixels the jobs are displayed using CSS grids to make use of the full width available.
+When viewing from a Desktop or display greater than 600 pixels the jobs are displayed using CSS grids to make use of the full width available.

 ### 4.5.
 Education Section
-Education works similarly to the education section, every certification or achievement is held in the ```education_list``` under a ```school``` object.
+Education works similarly to the education section; every certification or achievement is held in the ```education_list``` under a ```school``` object.

 A school object contains a level, date, location and specs.
 ```CSS